What’s new in Cloud Volumes ONTAP 9.13.0

-The Cloud Volumes ONTAP 9.11.0 P1 release is now available in AWS, Azure, and Google Cloud.
-This release includes the following enhancement.
+The General Availability (GA) release of Cloud Volumes ONTAP 9.13.0 is now available in AWS, Azure, and Google Cloud.
+This release includes the following new features and enhancements.

 Read through these notes to learn more about upgrading to this release.

 Upgrades of Cloud Volumes ONTAP must be completed from BlueXP.
 You should not upgrade Cloud Volumes ONTAP by using System Manager or the CLI.
 Doing so can impact system stability.

 You can upgrade to Cloud Volumes ONTAP 9.13.0 from the 9.12.1 release.
 BlueXP will prompt you to upgrade eligible Cloud Volumes ONTAP systems to this release.

 Required version of the Connector

 The BlueXP Connector must be running version 3.9.26 or later to deploy new Cloud Volumes ONTAP 9.13.0 systems and to upgrade existing systems to 9.13.0.

 |Automatic upgrades of the Connector are enabled by default so you should be running the latest version.|

 The upgrade of a single node system takes the system offline for up to 25 minutes, during which I/O is interrupted.